beeware/briefcase/docs/reference/platforms/linux/appimage.rst

 A list of `linuxdeploy plugins
 <https://docs.appimage.org/packaging-guide/from-source/linuxdeploy-user-guide.html#plugin-system>`__
-that you wish to be inlcuded when building the AppImage.
+that you wish to be included when building the AppImage.
 This is needed for applications that depend on libraries that have dependencies that cannot be automatically discovered by linuxdeploy.
 GTK and Qt both have complex runtime resource requirements that can be difficult for linuxdeploy to